The relationship between each of the three stages of God’s work

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

-The work being done at present has pushed forward the work of the Age of Grace; that is, the work under the entire six-thousand-year management plan has moved forward.
-Though the Age of Grace has ended, God’s work has made progress.
+The work of today has pushed forward the work of the Age of Grace; that is, the work under the entire six-thousand-year management plan has moved forward.
+Though the Age of Grace has ended, there has been progress in God’s work.
 Why do I say time and again that this stage of work builds upon the Age of Grace and the Age of Law?
-This means that the work of this day is a continuation of the work done in the Age of Grace and an advance over that done in the Age of Law.
-The three stages are tightly interconnected and each link in the chain is closely tied to the next.
+Because the work of this day is a continuation of the work done in the Age of Grace, and an advance over that done in the Age of Law.
+The three stages are tightly interconnected, with each link in the chain closely tied to the next.
 Why do I also say that this stage of work builds on that done by Jesus?
 Supposing that this stage did not build on the work done by Jesus, another crucifixion would have to take place in this stage, and the redemptive work of the previous stage would have to be done all over again.
 This would be meaningless.
-And so it is not that the work is completely finished, but that the age has moved forward and the level of the work has been raised even higher than before.
-It may be said that this stage of work is built on the foundation of the Age of Law and on the rock of Jesus’ work.
-The work is built stage by stage, and this stage is not a new beginning.
+And so it is not that the work is completely finished, but that the age has moved forward and the level of the work has been raised higher than before.
+It can be said that this stage of work is built on the foundation of the Age of Law and upon the rock of Jesus’ work.
+God’s work is built stage by stage, and this stage is not a new beginning.
 Only the combination of the three stages of work may be deemed the six-thousand-year management plan.

 from “The Two Incarnations Complete the Significance of the Incarnation” in The Word Appears in the Flesh